worldcoin/open-iris/docs/source/examples/matching_entities.rst

 ================================

 This subpage will walk you through the basics of how to use matchers available in the ``iris`` package.
 From it you will learn how to:
-- Use the ``HammingDistanceMatcher`` matcher to compute distance between two eyes.
+- Use the ``HashBasedMatcher`` matcher to compute unique identifiers between two eyes.

-1. Use the ``HammingDistanceMatcher`` matcher to compute distance between two eyes.
+1. Use the ``HashBasedMatcher`` matcher to compute unique identifiers between two eyes.
 ------------------------------------------------------------------------------------------------

 Load all IR images with ``opencv-python`` package.